New to Sly Flourish? Start Here or subscribe to the newsletter.

 Special thanks to Enrique Bertran, Sam Dillon, Tracy Hurley, James Introcaso, Michael Mallen, Ruth Tillman, and Randall Walker for reviewing and offering feedback on this article.

-Share this article with your friends using this link: https://slyflourish.com/five_tips_for_new_dungeon_masters.html
+Share this article by copying this link: https://slyflourish.com/five_tips_for_new_dungeon_masters.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.